 3. Make Squash Folds

 Fold the left and right corners of the paper to the back of the triangle.
 Unfold.
 Use these creases to make two squash folds.
 A squash fold is made by gently opening the pocket of the paper and pressing it flat along the precrease area.
-See the About Origami Types of Origami Folds article for details.Continue to 5 of 8 below.
+More details can be found in Types of Origami Folds.Continue to 5 of 8 below.

 05 of 08